tiby312/dinotree_alg/readme.md

 in which the collision finding functionality was being provided.
 Does not suffer from "teapot in a stadium" problem.

+#
+The main point is that no arithmatic is done.
+Use must supply this.

 # The Data Structure itself
 First lets talk about the internal data structure that is used to actually accomplish the collision detection.